This 4-year-old Singapore Author Started Reading at the Age of 1!

 "She bounces from Enid Blyton to Roald Dahl to, you name it, even Leonard Cohen’s poems.
 Recently she also picked up The Curious Incident of the Dog in the Night-Time by Mark Haddon and A Wrinkle in Time by Madeleine L’Engle", says Girish.

 Lastly, what advice do you have for other parents on encouraging their children to read?

 "Go for it.
 Take the cue from your child and go with what they like first.
-In this way, as parents we will be able to instill the joy of reading."
+In this way, as parents, we will be able to instil the joy of reading."

 Here's wishing this cute little author and her family more success and beautiful memories ahead!